Vibrato: Vibrato wars

-Despite this, the use of vibrato in late Romantic music is still common, though challenged by Roger Norrington and others of the historically informed performance movement.
-Performances of composers from Beethoven to Arnold Schoenberg with limited vibrato are now common.
-Norrington caused controversy during the 2008 Proms season by conducting Edward Elgar's Enigma Variations, and the Last Night of the Proms, in non-vibrato style, which he calls pure tone.
-Some take the view that even though it may not be what the composer envisioned, vibrato adds an emotional depth which improves the sound of the music.
-Others feel that the leaner sound of vibratoless playing is preferable.
-In 20th-century classical music, written at a time when the use of vibrato was widespread, there is sometimes a specific instruction not to use it (in some of the string quartets of Béla Bartók for example).
-Furthermore, some modern classical composers, especially minimalist composers, are against the use of vibrato at all times.

 In Baroque music

 On the clavichord, tremolo (bebung) refers to a vibrato effect created by varying the depression of the keys.

 Theorists and authors of treatises on instrumental technique of the era regularly used tremolo or bebung to refer to vibrato on other instruments and in the voice; however, there was not uniform agreement in what the term meant.

 Some influential authors such as Matteson and Hiller believed the natural trembling in the voice occurred "without making it higher or lower".
 This could be achieved on string instruments by varying the speed of the bow, waving the hand, or rolling the bow in the fingers.
 On the organ, a similar effect is created by the tremulant.
 (Contradictory to his description, Hiller recommended string players vary the pitch by rolling the fingers to create the effect).

 Other authors seem to differentiate by degrees.
 Leopold Mozart includes tremolo in chapter 11 of his violin treatise, but describes an unnamed vibrato technique in chapter 5 on tone production.
 His son, Wolfgang Amadeus Mozart, appears to take the exact opposite definition as his father: in a letter to his father, Mozart criticizes singers for "pulsing" their voice beyond the natural fluctuation of the voice, the latter of which being pleasant should be imitated on the violin, winds, and clavichord (with bebung).

 To other authors such as Tartini, Zacconi, and Bremner (student of Geminiani), there is no distinction between the two.

 Flute treatises of the era describe a variety of techniques for flattement as well as vibrato by shaking the flute with pitch fluctuations varying from nearly nothing to very large.